 Summary of Build Costs and Hours

-Here is a summary of the costs and hours for the build so far.
+Here is a summary of the costs and person hours (total number of hours for every person that has helped) for the build so far.
 This should hopefully help others with the planning of their builds, by providing cost and time actually incurred for this build.
 A more detailed breakdown of all the costs and hours worked on the build to date can be viewed here.

 |Car Build Costs This Post|